mparker17/frenchdeck-stabby_jack/README.md

 * Black cards are Physical Monsters (Attack with Spades)
 * Red cards are Magical Monsters (Attack with Diamonds/"Crystals")
-* The Diamond and Spade Queen and King (Monarch) Special Cards acts as monsters.
+* The Diamond and Spade Queen and King (Monarch) Special Cards act as monsters.
 Diamond Monarchs are fought with Magic and Spade Monarchs with Physical Attack.
 The Monarchs have a value of 13, and they always wins ties (You require 14 points of the corresponding type to bag a Monarch).

 If your Attack Power is greater than the value showing on the Monster card, then you win the fight and claim the card for XP.
 Place the card face up in your XP Row, separate from your Stats Row.
 (Suggestion: Place the killed/bagged Monsters sideways, and your character stats vertically).